 That means some funky stuff can sometimes end up under my nails.
 Instead of buying a pricey nail kit that includes a fancy brush to clean my nails with, I just use an old toothbrush.

 5. Clean anything with tight spaces/corners.
-There’s always something you’re trying to clean that has tight spaces that your hand just can’t reach like toilets, faucets, tools, electronics, etc.
+There’s always something you’re trying to clean that has tight spaces that your hand just can’t reach like shoe treads, toilets, faucets, tools, electronics like keyboards, etc.